awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 9. Choose **Create state machine**.
 A message appears that states the state machine was successfully created.

 ## Create an IntelliJ project named LambdaNotifications

+Create a Java project to develop Lambda functions by using the Lambda Java runtime API.

 1. In the IntelliJ IDE, choose **File**, **New**, **Project**.